 • While the potatoes are boiling, make garlic butter by heating minced garlic and melted butter in a small sauce pan.

-• Drain the potatoes well and smash them out on a sheet pan.
+• Dry the potatoes.
+Drain the potatoes well and smash them out on a sheet pan.
 Bake the smashed potatoes until they stop steaming.

-• Use a potato ricer or a food mill to purée the potatoes into a large mixing bowl then incorporate egg yolks, salt, pepper, nutmeg, and garlic butter.
+• Use a potato ricer or a food mill to purée the potatoes into a large mixing bowl.
+Incorporate egg yolks, salt, pepper, nutmeg, and garlic butter.
 Cover and chill for an hour.

 • Prep a breading station with seasoned flour, beaten eggs, and seasoned bread crumbs (*seasoned with salt and pepper to taste).